 - pulled pork

 You can make my slow cooker pulled porkrecipe, super easy and perfect to freeze any leftovers.
 Or you can purchase pulled pork for Costco or your local grocery store.

 - Heat a large oven-safe skillet, melt butter and add flour and whisk until combined.

 - Slowly whisk in half n half and spices.

-- Turn off heat and whisk in cheeses.
+- Turn off the heat and whisk in the cheese.

 - Mix in cooked pasta and add pulled pork on top and bake.

 - I use this 12-inch cast-iron skillet but If you don’t have an oven-safe skillet you can transfer the pasta and cheese sauce to a 9x13 baking dish.

 - I use elbow macaroni like with my Southern Macaroni and Cheese with Smoked Sausage but you can use any small pasta.

 - We prefer white cheddar and pepper jack cheese in this recipe but mozzarella or smoked gouda would also be delicious.